toliboff/e-commerce-api/README.md

 ## To get a local copy of this repository kindly follow the steps below.
 - In your local PC, open your terminal or command prompt in the folder you would like to clone this repository into
 - Make sure you have `Node NPM` installed on your computer
-- Clone or download this repo on your machine: `git clone https://github.com/marketcap.git`
+- Clone or download this repo on your machine: `git clone https://github.com/e-commerce-api.git`
-- Enter project directory with command `cd marketcap`
+- Enter project directory with command `cd `
 ### Install
 - Run `npm install`
 ### Testing